Robert Jeffress: Political activity

 For the 2016 US presidential election, Jeffress endorsed and appeared at rallies for the Republican candidate, Donald Trump although he initially endorsed Ben Carson.
 Jeffress also declared that Christians who would not vote for or support Trump as the Republican nominee were "fools" and "motivated by pride rather than principle."
-Jeffress also stated that if a candidate ran on the principles found in the Sermon on the Mount in dealing with foreign enemies of the United States such as ISIS, Iran or North Korea, Jeffress "would run from that candidate as far as possible" and would still vote for Trump.
+Jeffress also stated that if a candidate ran on the principles found in the Sermon on the Mount in dealing with foreign enemies of the United States such as ISIS, Iran, or North Korea, Jeffress "would run from that candidate as far as possible" and would still vote for Trump.

 On June 21, 2016, then-candidate Donald Trump named Jeffress as a member of Trump's Evangelical Advisory Board and White House Faith Initiative.
-Jeffress has described the Board's relationship with Trump as "This isn't so much our advising the president as it is the president seeking our perspective on a number of issues."
+Jeffress described the Board's relationship with Trump: "This isn't so much our advising the president as it is the president seeking our perspective on a number of issues."

-In March 2018, Jeffress appeared as a Fox News contributor to discuss allegations that Donald Trump had an affair with a former adult film star Stormy Daniels, saying, "Even if it's proven to be true, it doesn't matter."
-He argued that these allegations are irrelevant, as policies matter more than the president's personal life.
+In March 2018, Jeffress appeared as a Fox News contributor to discuss allegations that Donald Trump had an affair with a former adult film star Stormy Daniels and said, "Even if it's proven to be true, it doesn't matter."
+He argued that those allegations are irrelevant since policies matter more than the president's personal life.

 In September 2019, after the impeachment inquiry into Trump had been announced, Jeffress declared on Fox News: "I have never seen the Evangelical Christians more angry over any issue than this attempt to illegitimately remove this President from office...
 If the Democrats are successful in removing the President from office, it will cause a Civil War-like fracture in this nation from which our country will never heal."
-President Trump later paraphrased Jeffress' quote in a Tweet.
+Trump later paraphrased Jeffress' quote in a tweet.